 The above video was done for my run for county commission and is informative but is just as viable for today.
 My vision for Dayton remains simple, to build a community where people love to live, work, play and participate.
 Like you, I know our city can be a stronger, more robust community where our citizens thrive instead of merely trying to survive.
 Let me briefly share with you about some of the topics that are hold a special place in my heart.

-I’m delighted that crime has consistently been on the decline for the last three years in Dayton.
+I’m delighted that crime has consistently been on the decline for the last decade in Dayton.
 However, the average citizen still doesn’t feel safe, and we need to change this perception.
 I believe that safety is the foundation upon which all other advancement is built.
 Until this perception issue is addressed, we will never reach our full potential.
 When you elect me, I will continue to promote this region as one where it is safe to visit while still inspiring our safety forces to embrace technology that reduces crime and empowers citizens to be more involved with policing our communities.

 Our citizens are our greatest asset.
 It is their insight, innovation, passion and concern that holds more potential than any bureaucratic government program.
 Too often our citizens get ignored by those whom they elect.
 I will continue to have an open door policy for all citizens.
 I pride the fact that I was considered the “Most accessible member of the City commission” by many who visited with me between 2010 and 2014.
 I will continue to inspire our citizens and empower them with the information, tools and resources needed to make a difference in their communities.